awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Enabling.md

 1. For **Actions**, choose **Start activity stream**\.

-   The **Start database activity stream: *name*** window appears, where *name* is your \.
+   The **Start database activity stream: *name*** window appears, where *name* is your DB cluster\.

 1. Enter the following settings:
-   + For **Master key**, choose a key from the list of AWS KMS customer master keys \(CMKs\)\.
+   + For **AWS KMS key**, choose a key from the list of AWS KMS keys\.
 **Note**
- If your Aurora MySQL cluster can't access AWS KMS CMKs, follow the instructions in [Network prerequisites for Aurora MySQL database activity streams](DBActivityStreams.md#DBActivityStreams.Prereqs) to enable such access first\.
+ If your Aurora MySQL cluster can't access KMS keys, follow the instructions in [Network prerequisites for Aurora MySQL database activity streams](DBActivityStreams.Prereqs.md) to enable such access first\.

-     Aurora uses the master key to encrypt the key that in turn encrypts database activity\.
-Choose a master key other than the default key\.
+     Aurora uses the KMS key to encrypt the key that in turn encrypts database activity\.
+Choose a KMS key other than the default key\.
 For more information about encryption keys and AWS KMS, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide\.*
    + For **Database activity stream mode**, choose **Asynchronous** or **Synchronous**\.
 **Note**
 This choice applies only to Aurora PostgreSQL\.
 For Aurora MySQL, you can use only asynchronous mode\.